LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

 \subsection{RQ1: Overall Performance}

-To answer RQ1, we compare {\sysname}-K with all other alternative big spatial analytics for range queries, point queries, and $k$NN under the default settings.
-Because Quad-tree index in Sedona \textit{does not support} $k$NN, we only report Sedona-RQ and Sedona-RK for $k$NN queries.
-As for join queries, since the spatial join predicate used in {\sysname} is \textit{not found} in Sedona, we only compare {\sysname}-K with Apache Spark.
+To answer RQ1, we compare LiLIS-K with the selected baseline implementations, including Apache Spark and multiple Apache Sedona variants, for range queries, point queries, and $k$NN queries under the default settings.
+Because the quadtree index in Sedona \textit{does not support} $k$NN, we only report Sedona-RQ and Sedona-RK for $k$NN queries.
+For join queries, we use Apache Spark as the baseline, as the evaluated polygon-point join in LiLIS relies on a customized pipeline that is not directly comparable with the Sedona variants considered in this study.
 The evaluation results are illustrated in Figure~\ref{fig:rq1}.
-As we can see, {\sysname} performs consistently the best compared with other implementations.
-Since the y-axis in Figure~\ref{fig:rq1} uses a logarithmic scale, the actual performance improvement is significantly greater than the observed values suggest.
-For example, {\sysname}-K takes about 472 millisecond for range queries, while Sedona-RQ takes 521282 millisecond.
+As we can see, {\sysname} consistently performs the best compared with other implementations.
+Since the y-axis in Figure~\ref{fig:rq1} uses a logarithmic scale, the actual performance improvement is greater than the observed values suggest.
+For example, {\sysname}-K takes about 472 milliseconds for range queries, while Sedona-RQ takes 521282 milliseconds.
 Interestingly, we can also observe that Sedona variants with indices are not better than Sedona-N and Spark under our settings, and this phenomenon is caused by the underlying data distribution as well as its Filter and Refine model.
 The authors of Sedona~\cite{yu2019spatial} also verify this finding.